 Gambling and Las Vegas go together as naturally as any two phrases in the world of travel.
-You can begin playing the moment you step off the plane at McCarran International Airport.
-There are slot machines in the terminal.
+You can begin playing the moment you step off the plane at McCarran International Airport since there are slot machines in the terminal.

-Please take a look at the odds for winning.
-Please learn about the games you'll be playing, including strategies and rules, before you enter the casinos.
+Take a look at the odds for winning, and learn about the games you'll be playing, including strategies and rules, before you enter the casinos.

 Missing Free Entertainment

 You can save money during your stay by checking out a variety of free things to do in Las Vegas.
 Coupon codes are available in abundance, and there are iconic experiences such as watching the famed Bellagio fountains that won't cost a thing.
 It is one of the better free attractions you'll find here.
 Other free places to visit include the erupting volcano at the Mirage Hotel, the Fremont Street Experience, and the Bellagio's botanical gardens.

 Work in a few free experiences and lower the cost of your visit.

 In high-traffic tourist destinations such as the Las Vegas Strip, many of the products and experiences are over-priced.
 There's no reason to pay top dollar for a buffet meal when it can be had for a reasonable price and the right coupon.
 Discount codes are always worth searching for destinations such as this.
 Don't book a hotel online until you've looked at the available bargains.